-In the scan, all up-to-date theoretical and experimental constraints are taken into account thanks to \texttt{2HDMC} \cite{Eriksson:2009ws}, that has been used to check unitarity, perturbativity, vacuum stability as well as the oblique parameters $S$, $T$ and $U$, as well as \texttt{HiggsBounds-5.9.0} \cite{Bechtle:2020pkv} and \texttt{HiggsSignals-2.6.0} \cite{Bechtle:2020uwn}, that have been used to enforce the exclusion limits at 95\% Confidence Level (CL) from Higgs searches at colliders (LEP, Tevatron and LHC) and compliance with SM-like Higgs boson measurements, respectively.
-Constraints from B-physics observables are checked using the code \texttt{SuperIso v4.1} \cite{Mahmoudi:2008tp}.
+In the scan, the theoretical and experimental constraints are taken into account. \texttt{2HDMC} \cite{Eriksson:2009ws} is used to check unitarity, perturbativity, vacuum stability and the electroweak oblique parameters ($S$, $T$ and $U$). \texttt{HiggsBounds-5.9.0} \cite{Bechtle:2020pkv} and \texttt{HiggsSignals-2.6.0} \cite{Bechtle:2020uwn} are both used to enforce the exclusion bounds at 95\% Confidence Level (CL) from Higgs boson searches at LEP, Tevatron and LHC, and to check agreement with SM-like Higgs boson measurements, respectively.
+Constraints from flavour physics are tested using the public code \texttt{SuperIso v4.1} \cite{Mahmoudi:2008tp}.